David-Kunz/derive-type/README.md

 ## Notes

-- The function invocations don't need to be in the same file, usally they are invoked through tests:
+- The function invocations don't need to be in the same file, usally they are based on tests:
   ```bash
   npx derive-type npm test
   ```
-- The generated types are based on the merged input of all function invocations
+- The generated types are based on the merged input of all function invocations.
-- The generated types are located in `os.tmpdir()`, this can be changed through the environment variable `DERIVE_TYPE_FOLDER`
+- The generated types are located in `os.tmpdir()`, this can be changed through the environment variable `DERIVE_TYPE_FOLDER`.
+- Debugging output can be enabled by setting the environment variable `DERIVE_TYPE_DEBUG` to true.